You have heard of the latest Yamaha Hs8 release, and now you’re considering if it’s worth the hype.

-However, we do have to warn you.
+However, I do have to warn you.
 If you live in smaller spaces, it’s not ideal for getting this product.
 You might compromise your listening experience and the music you make as well!

 Like its smaller siblings in the Hs line, other speakers may be a good alternative.

-You can check our studio monitor buying guides:
+You can check other studio monitor buying guides:

-We hope you enjoyed diving deep with us in this Yamaha Hs8 review!
+I hope you enjoyed diving deep with us in this Yamaha Hs8 review!
 Are you heading out to buy it soon?
-Or have we swayed you to an alternative?
+Or have I swayed you to an alternative?

-Let us know what you think!
-We love to contribute to how your studio setup looks.
+Let me know what you think!
+I’m happy to contribute to how your studio setup looks.

 January 24, 2022 – minor formatting edits, added new section, added FAQ, added changelog